melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 console.log(Belt_Array.map(pets, name).join("&"));
 ```

-#### Convert records into abstract types

-When binding to JavaScript objects, it is generally recommended to use records
-since Melange precisely uses objects as their runtime representation.
-This
-approach was discussed in the section about [binding to JavaScript
-objects](#bind-to-javascript-objects).

-But there’s a specific case where records may not be enough: when we want to
+#### Generate JavaScript objects with optional properties

-emit a JavaScript object where some of the keys might be present or absent.
+In some occasions, we might want to emit a JavaScript object where some of the
+keys can be conditionally present or absent.

 For instance, consider the following record: